Table of Contents[Hide][Show]

 And of course, a trip to Miami won’t be complete without a trip to Miami Beach, one of the most popular beaches in all of South Florida.
 The South Beach area is well-known for its beaches, glitz and glamor from shopping at high-end shops along Lincoln Road to people watching from outdoor cafes on bustling Ocean Drive.

-Once the winter home of the Ringling Brothers Circus, today Sarasota is known as the home to a number of cultural institutes including the Ringling Museum of Art.
+Once the winter home of the Ringling Brothers Circus, today Sarasota is known as the home to a number of cultural institutions including the Ringling Museum of Art.
 It is also the gateway to miles of beautiful fine-sand beaches with shallow waters, an excellent choice for those wanting a beach day with the littlest travelers.

 With a mainland and a string of eight islands right on the shoreline of the Gulf of Mexico, Sarasota has numerous beautiful beaches, world class culture and arts, amazing food and family-friendly eco-activities.
 For those who love to shop, some of the best shopping can be found in Lido Key, St. Armands and the elite resorts on LongBoat Key.